jorgebucaran/superfine/README.md

       )
 ```

-Now import it everywhere you're using JSX and you'll be good to go.
+Import that everywhere you're using JSX and you'll be good to go.
 [Here's an example](https://cdpn.io/e/wXEBYO?editors=0010).

 ```js
 import jsx from "./jsx.js"